ntkeefer/DS_Cosmology_Project/README.md

 <details>
   <summary>Click to expand!</summary>

 We acquired our raw data from the SLOAN DIGITAL SKY SURVEY (SDSS).
-At the SDSS website, they have a built-in SQL Query Request Tool.
+At the SDSS data access [website](https://www.sdss.org/dr15/data_access/), they have a built-in SQL Query Request Tool.
 While this did make our life much easier, there were basic query limits of 500,000 rows and 10 minute time-out, thus we had to optimize our SQL queries in order to sumbit the following request to the SDSS database:

 **SQL Query:**
 ```